-This study has three limitations.
-First, we used hypothetical vaccine profiles/distributions to conduct conjoint analysis, as previous studies did.
-However, the results need to be re-examined using actual vaccine profiles and attribute distributions for higher external validity.
-Second, this is the first study on how individual & group influences vary vaccine/vaccination-specific influences.
-We should accumulate further research in other countries with specific contexts, then integrate those findings.
-Third, we did not analyze the interaction within vaccine/vaccination attributes or within variables conditioned them.
-We should elaborate them in further research.
-Despite these limitations, our findings indicate that vaccine/vaccination-specific influences are affected by past vaccination experience, trust in healthcare, and risk perceptions before or under the COVID-19 pandemic.
+This study has some limitations.
+First, we used hypothetical vaccine profiles/distributions to conduct the conjoint analysis, an approach used in previous studies.
+However, for greater validity, our results will need to be corroborated using actual vaccine profiles and attribute distributions.
+Second, this is the first study to investigate how individual and group characteristics interact with vaccine/vaccination-specific characteristics.
+It will be necessary to accumulate further data from other countries and in different contexts, then integrate these data with our findings.
+Third, we did not analyze the interactions within vaccine/vaccination attributes or within variables that conditioned them.
+This needs to be investigated further in future research.
+Despite these limitations, our findings indicate that the effects vaccine/vaccination-specific characteristics were affected by past vaccination experience, trust in healthcare, and risk perception, both before and during the COVID-19 pandemic.

 5.5 Concluding remarks

-In this study, we shed a new light on the complex determinants, or multidimensionality, of vaccine hesitancy.
-We revealed that vaccine hesitancy depends on the interactions between vaccine/vaccination-specific influences and individual & group influences.
-Previous studies had never explored this interaction, although they had examined the interaction between socio-demographics as context influences and vaccine/vaccination-specific influences.
+In this study, we have shed new light on the complex determinants, or multidimensionality, of vaccine hesitancy.
+We revealed that vaccine hesitancy depends on the interactions among vaccine/vaccination-specific characteristics and individual and group characteristics.
+No previous studies have explored these interactions, although there have been studies that have examined the interactions among socio-demographics as context factors and vaccine/vaccination-specific characteristics.

-The results provide two implication for policymakers and communicators standing up to control the COVID-19 pandemic.
-First, to proceed vaccination as fast and broad as possible, we should mix multiple and different approaches considering individual & group characteristics.
-People have multidimensional vaccine hesitancy, interacting with specific vaccine/vaccination characteristics.
-Promoting vaccination through science communication needs special consideration for each region and timing.
+Our results have two important implications for policymakers and communicators involved in navigating the COVID-19 pandemic.
+First, for vaccination to proceed as rapidly and broadly as possible, we should utilize a mix of different approaches taking into account individual and group characteristics.
+Individuals have multidimensional vaccine hesitancy, interacting with specific vaccine/vaccination characteristics.
+The use of scientific communication to promote vaccination requires special considerations for each region and rollout program.

-Second, to control the COVID-19 pandemic, we should mix multiple measures not only relying on vaccination.
-Our finding about vaccine coverage strongly indicate that, as proceeding vaccination, “free-riding” behavior among specific groups can be occurred, which may cause delay in vaccination at population level.
-It will result in spreading infections, emerging variants virus, and not acquiring herd immunity.
-To avoid such undesirable situations, we should regard limitations of vaccination and continue implementing other measures.
+Second, to control the COVID-19 pandemic, we should employ a mixture of measures that do not rely solely on vaccination.
+Our findings in relation to vaccine coverage strongly indicate that, as vaccination progresses, free-riding behavior among specific groups may occur, which can cause delays in vaccination at the population level.
+This could result in the further spread of infections, the emergence of virus variants, and a failure to achieve herd immunity.
+To avoid such undesirable outcomes, we should consider the limitations of vaccinations and continue to implement other measures.

-Acknowledgements

-We thank Yoshiko Saito, Masahiro Zenkyo, Masaki Hata, Go Murakami, Sae Okura, Koichi Kawai, Aya Goto, Kohta Suzuki, Yu’ichi Murakami, Stella Twumwaa Lartey, and Juhee Kang for useful comments.

 References